Exo-OX1564/emailgen-discord/README.md

 # emailgen-discord
 A temporary email generator using the 1secAPI to generate unlimited temporary mails.
 You may use the bot to check the temp-mails' messages.
-It was created for the purpose of staying safe and for fun and education purposes only!
+It was created for for fun and educational purposes!
  - [Installation Guide](https://github.com/Exo-OX1564/emailgen-discord/edit/main/README.md#installation-guide)
  - [Configuration](https://github.com/Exo-OX1564/emailgen-discord/edit/main/README.md#configuration)
  - [Start](https://github.com/Exo-OX1564/emailgen-discord/edit/main/README.md#start)